 A comprehensive choice of 40 grind settings gives you all the variety you need whatever your preferred brewing method.
 At the outer end, you can get a great coarse grind for your French press.

 The steel burrs will give you plenty of mileage while delivering static-free grinding conducive to great coffee every time.

-To ice the cake, this grinder is covered by a 1-year limited warranty.
+To ice the cake, this grinder is covered by a one-year limited warranty.
 Should you need it, customer care is responsive and helpful.
 If you’re looking for ease of use, rugged build, and affordability in one winning package, roll with the Baratza Encore.